LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 Let's write a function is for a math quiz.
 It will do the following:

 - Takes two numbers as parameters and then shows them to the user in a prompt asking for the sum.
-- The user answers, the function checks the answer.
+- The user answers, the function checks the answer[^2].
-- The function pops up an alert that says true or false.
-- The function also returns true or false.
+- The function returns true or false.

 Think about how you would write this function, and then let's write it together.

+We can test this function in the console, and then in a web page.

 ### Summary: Parts of a function